What can parents expect at a diagnostic evaluation?

 5. Occupational or physical therapy assessment

-Are any medical tests used to diagnose ASDs?
+Are any medical tests used to diagnose ASD?

-Although there is no diagnostic laboratory test for ASDs, tests are often recommended for the following reasons:
+Although there is no diagnostic laboratory test for ASD, tests are often recommended for the following reasons:

 1. to search for a cause